-By masterfully combining the best attributes of a responsive but comfortable sedan with those of a versatile and roomy SUV, the Ford Edge fulfills the promise of the Crossover Utility Vehicle like no other example to date.
-It also demonstrates impeccable timing, arriving in the same year that car-based CUV sales overtake truck-based SUV sales for the first time.
-The Ford Edge might not have the capacity to impact the market in the same way as the automaker's Taurus sedan of 1986 or the Explorer SUV of 1991, but the fact that it's good enough to get mentioned in the same sentence as those milestones says quite a bit.
+By masterfully combining the best attributes of a responsive but comfortable sedan with those of a versatile and roomy SUV, the 2009 Ford Edge fulfills the promise of the Crossover Utility Vehicle (CUV) like no other example to date.
+It also demonstrates impeccable timing, earning a spot as the nation best-selling crossover as many car-based CUV sales begin overtaking their truck-based SUV counterparts.
+The Ford Edge might not have the capability to impact the market in the same way as the automaker's Taurus sedan of 1986 or the Explorer SUV of 1991, but the fact that it's good enough to get mentioned in the same sentence as those milestones says quite a bit.

 The Ford Edge doesn't corner as aggressively as its sporty appearance may suggest.
-Its innovative design (and $37,000 price ceiling) might also have you expecting the availability of features like keyless entry and start and Bluetooth hands-free phone connectivity.
+Its innovative design (and $40,000 plus price ceiling) might also have you expecting the availability of features like keyless entry and start and a third-row seat.
 For the small percentage of drivers that would utilize it, the Edge's lack of manumatic shift capability could be a disappointment.

-Driving Impressions In the city and on the highway, the Ford Edge met or exceeded nearly all of our high expectations.
-More significant than how quickly the Edge was able to merge...and pass was how pleasantly it did so, with none of the racket and drama we might have expected from such a vehicle only a couple years ago.
+Driving Impressions In the city and on the highway, the 2009 Ford Edge met or exceeded nearly all of our high expectations.
+More significant than how quickly the Edge was able to...merge and pass was how pleasantly it did so, with none of the racket and drama we might have expected from such a vehicle only a few years ago.
 At cruising speeds, we were impressed by an appreciably quiet cabin and a notably comfortable ride.
 Only when the road began to wind and curve, and we began to push it harder, did the Edge reveal any noteworthy limitations, although we nonetheless consider the suspension, steering and brakes ideally balanced for the vehicle's purpose in life.

 Available Remote Seatback Release